Academy For Classical Education Inc

 What do they do?

-This organization runs a public charter school in Macon, Georgia that serves students in grades K-12.
-They provide traditional classroom education with teachers, instructional materials, and facilities to help students develop strong academic foundations.
+This organization runs a public charter school that provides education to students in grades K-12.
+They focus on classical education methods and serve students in Macon, Georgia.

 Their mission: